lean-mind/booking-system-php/README.md

 Dependency Inversion Principle (DIP), allowing for easier testing and maintenance.

 Provide tests to ensure the functionality of the refactored code.

+## Test Double

+A test double is a generic term for any case where you replace a production object for testing purposes.

+Some examples are provided in [tests folder](tests/Example) using Manual test doubles for Mocks, Stubs, and Spies; and another example using a Mocking Framework, [Mockery](https://docs.mockery.io/en/stable/).